easytarget/esp32-cam-webserver/README.md

 To make a permanent config for a different board, or with your home wifi settings etc. copy (or rename) the file `myconfig.sample.h` in the sketch folder to `myconfig.h`

-Additional boot-time changes to other camera properties can be made in the main sketch file; see the comments [around line 253](https://github.com/easytarget/esp32-cam-webserver/blob/doc-options/esp32-cam-webserver.ino#L253).

 You can now set a camera name, board model, wifi settings and some other defaults in that file.
 And because this is your private copy it will not get overwritten if you update the main sketch!

 ### Programming

 Assuming you are using the latest Espressif Arduino core the AI-THINKER board (or whatever you use) will appear in the ESP32 Arduino section of the boards list.
 ![IDE board config](Docs/board-selection-small.png)

 Compile and upload the code from the IDE, when the `Connecting...` appears in the console reboot the ESP32 module while keeping **GPIO0** grounded.
 You can release GPO0 once the sketch is uploading, most boards have a 'boot' button to trigger a reboot.